-These are the top 10 things to do with kids in Columbus Ohio!
+These are the top 10 things to do in Columbus with kids!

 Columbus has so much to offer families!
 It’s a great place to live, work, play and visit!
 Every day it seems I run across something new going on or a special event to check out!
 My family moved here over 10 years ago and we have fallen in love!
 (Make sure to follow us on Instagram for every day ideas of things to do in Columbus, Ohio with your kids!)

 If you’re new to Columbus, planning a trip to Columbus or a new parent in Columbus, these are the top 10, can’t miss family-friendly things to do in this amazing city!